gpustack/gguf-parser-go/README.md

 and for ease of reading.
 Models are traditionally developed using PyTorch or another framework, and then converted to GGUF for use in GGML.

-GGUF Parser helps in reviewing and estimating the usage of a GGUF format model without download it.
+GGUF Parser helps in reviewing and estimating the usage and maximum tokens per second of a GGUF format model without download it.

 ## Key Features

 - **No File Required**: GGUF Parser uses chunking reading to parse the metadata of remote GGUF file, which means you don't need to download the entire file and load it.
 - **Accurate Prediction**: The evaluation results of GGUF Parser usually deviate from the actual usage by about 100MiB.
+- **Quick verification**: Provide device metrics to calculate the maximum tokens per second (TPS) without running.
 - **Fast**: GGUF Parser is written in Go, which is fast and efficient.

 ## Agenda